philipphoehn/flopyarcade/README.md

 Three environments are currently included.
 However, groundwater environments of arbitrary complexity can be implemented, if the desired opimization target(s) can be obtained from the simulation.
 Feel free to modify.
 Currently, they can be changed with the ENVTYPE variable, ranging from '1' to '3'.

-Examples of human actions taken: Environment 1 (left) allows to adjust the northern and southern specified heads synchronously.
+Examples of human actions taken on a keyboard: Environment 1 (left) allows to adjust the northern and southern specified heads synchronously.
 Environment 2 (center) allows to adjust the southern specified heads.
 Environment 3 (right) allows to move the pumping well.

 ![](envtypes.gif)
 ## Optimization algorithms

-Two algorithms are currently provided along with the environments.
-These are implementions of (1) [double Q-learning](https://arxiv.org/abs/1509.06461) and (2) a weights-evolving [genetic algorithm](https://arxiv.org/abs/1712.06567) for training deep neural networks as policy models - optionally combined with a simple implementation of [novelty search](https://arxiv.org/abs/1304.3362) to help avoiding convergence towards local minima.
+Two algorithms are currently provided along with the environments for training deep neural networks as policy models.
+These are implementions of (1) [double Q-learning](https://arxiv.org/abs/1509.06461) and (2) a weights-evolving [genetic algorithm](https://arxiv.org/abs/1712.06567), optionally combined with a simple implementation of [novelty search](https://arxiv.org/abs/1304.3362) to help avoiding convergence towards local minima.
 They reside in the FloPyAgent class.

 The environment formulation allows for models, controls and objectives of arbitrary complexity.
 Modifications or more complex environments can easily be implemented with small changes to the code.